humblecoder00/Personal-Full-stack-project---Medialender/README.md

 ## Credits:
 Developed based on Mosh Hamedani's "Vidly" project and added extra features and functionalities.
-"Vidly" is featured on his "Mastering React" and "The Complete NodeJS" courses:
+"Vidly" is featured on his "Mastering React" and "The Complete Node.js" courses:

 https://codewithmosh.com/p/mastering-react